Salvadoran accused of abortion faces retrial, hefty sentence

 El Salvador is one of three countries in Central America with total bans on abortion, even in cases of rape and incest, or when the mother’s life is in danger.

-Salvadoran law dictates up to eight years in prison for women who intentionally terminate a pregnancy, and for medical practitioners who might assist them.
+Salvadoran law dictates up to eight years in prison for women who intentionally terminate a pregnancy, and for medical practitioners who assist them.
 However, aggressive prosecutors frequently upgrade the charges to aggravated homicide, which carries a maximum 40-year sentence.

 The Citizen Group for the Decriminalization of Abortion in El Salvador has tracked 146 prosecutions against women for abortion since 2014.
 Of those cases, 60 women were sentenced to jail, with 24 convicted of aggravated homicide.
 Some insist they suffered miscarriages and did not intentionally terminate their pregnancies.